UkiDLucas/book-wabi-sabi/en/Wabi Sabi.md

 The concept of imperfection is at the core of meaning of Wabi Sabi.
 Japanese, over many centuries learned to appreciate rustic and weathered ideals.
 The tea bowl with irregularity created during the manufacturing process such as finger imprint, out of round shape, or chip could provide more value to the connoisseur than a perfect specimen.
 We should never be afraid to appreciate beauty of good enough.

+#### Sharpening your tools

+Japanese master woodworkers have traditionally maintained a toolset of some incredible tools.
+To uninitiated, these tools at the garage sale would appear as nothing more than few bucks worth of stuff.
+The experts know that there is hardly anything in the world that could compare to Japanese composite blades.
+These blades consisted of soft internal cores that allowed bending and hard edges that kept incredible edges.

+At the times when europeans sharpened their tools and and swords with at best 300 grit rotating stones, Japanese spent hours polishing their blades with 6000 grid perfectly flat whetstones.

+The effect is that in Europe it was much easier to nail two boards together with a rusty nail. in Japan a house would be assembled like a puzzle from the pieces that fitted together perfectly. the buildings were earthquake proof and could be disassembled 1000 years later for renovation.